 Our election coverage

 92.5 Phoenix FM will bring the Dublin 15 community the very latest updates from the campaign and from the count centre as they happen.
-We have just begun our official election coverage where we will bring you interviews with many of the Dublin West candidates, some comment from analysts and experts, and advice on how to prepare for voting.
+Our official election coverage is well underway where we will bring you interviews with many of the Dublin West candidates, some comment from analysts and experts, and advice on how to prepare for voting.
 You can follow our live blog and X page following the election for by-the-minute updates and our social media for interviews and comment with the candidates.

 Still unsure of who to vote for?